cirosantilli/rails-cheat/README.md

 `public/assets` is not present on the default `.gitignore` because:

 -   it is sometimes necessary to precompile locally and `git add` to deploy to servers like Heroku

 -   `public/assets` should not exist in the first place in a development environment, in which one should never run `rake assets:precompile`.

-## Third party libraries
+## Third-party libraries

 Besides the built-in test classes, there tons of third party test libraries, many of which mix with one another.